On the Mysteries of MAX NAE-SAT

 \subsection{On the difficulty of proving rigorous approximation bounds}

 Our proposed approximation algorithms round the solution of the basic SDP using the RPR$^2$ method with a carefully chosen rounding function $f:[-\infty,\infty]\to [-1,1]$.
-The approximation ratio $\alpha_K(f)$ of an algorithm for MAX NAE-$K$-SAT, for some finite set~$K$, that uses RPR$^2$ with rounding function $f$ is
+The approximation ratio $\alpha_K(f)$ of an algorithm for satisfiable instances of MAX NAE-$K$-SAT, for some finite set~$K$, that uses RPR$^2$ with rounding function~$f$ is

 where $\bv_1,\bv_2,\ldots,\bv_k$ are assumed to be unit vectors that can be written as a convex combination of integral solutions, i.e., $\RELAX(\bv_1,\bv_2,\ldots,\bv_k)=1$, and $\prob_f(\bv_1,\bv_2,\ldots,\bv_k)$ is the probability that rounding the vectors using~$f$ yields an assignment that satisfies the corresponding $\NAE_k$ clause.